thewrongjames/stern-gerlach/readme.md

 ## Development

+This is a purely JavaScript project that uses TypeScript only for type-checking, with no compilation.
+There is typescript code in the `types` directory, but that is only so it can be imported in JSDocs types for type assertions.

 The project currently has no runtime dependencies, but it does have several development dependencies, which can be installed with `npm install`.

 - `npm start` will run a development server.